Updated: Jul 18, 2020

 Absolutely!
 Google Shopping ads feature a product image and a price, so they stand out from the rest of search results.
 Google has reported that many businesses discover the click through rates of Google Shopping ads are often 200% to 300% higher than normal text ads.
 As we will discuss soon, the true success of Google Shopping campaigns largely depends on your website.

 Without a doubt, all product-based businesses with ecommerce websites should take advantage of the opportunities of Google Shopping.
 A significant portion of businesses experience better returns with Google Shopping than with any other ecommerce advertising.
 However, much like Google AdWords advertising, Google Shopping campaigns use a complex platform which requires an expert to properly set up and manage.
 If done right, Google Shopping can be a gold mine.
-If you haven't got AdWords set up already, we definitely recommend checking out our Google AdWords services page (see why we're NZ's best online marketing agency).
+If you haven't got AdWords set up already, we definitely recommend checking out our Google AdWords services page.

 Like we said earlier, Google Shopping campaigns are set up in the Google Merchant Centre platform.
 However, you can view your products, manage your bidding, and address certain errors and opportunities for improvement within Google AdWords.
 Within Google AdWords, you can also view industry benchmarks to help you understand how you are performing compared with other businesses similar to you (including average click-through-rates, your impression shares, average CPC bids and more).